rohany/rohany.github.io/src/content/blog/llm-verification-experience.md

 I achieve good uplift from LLMs.

 So why is this discussion relevant?
 Programs in proof assistant languages (like Lean) are precisely the kinds of programs where we don't actually need to look at the code to be sure of correctness!
-As long as we state the theorem (function type) that we want to prove correctly (i.e. it *captures* our [proof intention](https://cutfree.net/notes/autoformalization.html)), then any proof (implementation of the function) that satisfies the type-checker of the proof assistant is a valid program, and we never need to look at the implementation if we don't want to!
+As long as we state the theorem (function type) that we want to prove correctly (i.e., it *captures* our [proof intention](https://cutfree.net/notes/autoformalization.html)), then any proof (implementation of the function) that satisfies the type-checker of the proof assistant is a valid program, and we never need to look at the implementation if we don't want to!
 So my experience, and that of [many others](https://arxiv.org/abs/2605.01660) at this point, is that leveraging
 LLMs for generation of proofs is an area where we can truly achieve 10-100x speedups.
 In my case, writing the proofs that Claude has been generating for me would have likely taken me months to gain the skills to complete, and more months to actually write.

 # A Little About Proof Assistants

 My background is in programming systems, focusing on compilers and runtime systems for modern parallel computers.
-I have generally focused on the performance side of the world, where I leverage the structure of thinking about formal languages to develop program representations and optimizations.
+I have generally focused on the performance side, where I leverage the structure of thinking about formal languages to develop program representations and optimizations.
 However, I don't usually write large proofs over these systems, and have never mechanized a large result.
 I have *some* experience with Lean, where I am not at all an expert, but I know enough to be dangerous.
 This means having worked through the first two volumes of
 [Software Foundations](https://softwarefoundations.cis.upenn.edu/), a set of introductory materials about proof assistants.
 I'm not going to go into much detail about proof assistants in this post,